 WP Fastest Cache is a very popular free caching plugin with 5 stars on the WordPress plugin repository.
 It has a simple guided setup.
 If you need more advanced settings and greater control over your caching, another popular option is W3 Total Cache.

-If you don’t mind paying for a caching plugin, the premium WP Rocket can produce impressive results while also being very easy to implement.
-In fact, it came out the clear winner in a comparison of caching plugins I carried out last year.
+If you don’t mind paying for a caching plugin, the premium WP Rocket can produce impressive results while also being very easy to implement, which is why we consider it to be one of the best WordPress caching plugins.

 Use a CDN